MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-A-Organization-Operations/part-1202-Freedom-Information-Act/section-1202.4.md

 (9) Geological and geophysical information and data, including maps, concerning wells.

-(b) *Discretion to apply exemptions.* Although records or parts of records may be exempt from disclosure, FHFA may elect under the circumstances of any particular request not to apply an exemption.
-This election does not generally waive the exemption and it does not have precedential effect.
-FHFA may still apply an exemption to any other records or portions of records, regardless of when the request is received.

-(c) *Redacted portion.* If a requested record contains exempt information and information that can be disclosed and the portions can reasonably be segregated from each other, the disclosable portion of the record will be released to the requester after FHFA deletes the exempt portions.
-If it is technically feasible, FHFA will indicate the amount of the information deleted at the place in the record where the deletion is made and include a notation identifying the exemption that was applied, unless including that indication would harm an interest protected by an exemption.
+(b) *Redacted portion.* If a requested record contains exempt information and information that can be disclosed and the portions can reasonably be segregated from each other, the disclosable portion of the record will be released to the requester after FHFA redacts the exempt portions.
+If it is technically feasible, FHFA will indicate the amount of the information redacted at the place in the record where the redaction is made and include a notation identifying the exemption that was applied, unless including that indication would harm an interest protected by an exemption.

-(d) *Exempt and redacted material.* FHFA is not required to provide an itemized index correlating each withheld document (or redacted portion) with a specific exemption justification.
+(c) *Exempt and redacted material.* FHFA is not required to and will not provide a Vaughn index during the administrative stage of processing your FOIA request.

-(e) *Disclosure to Congress.* This section does not allow FHFA to withhold any information from, or to prohibit the disclosure of any information to, Congress or any Congressional committee or subcommittee.
+[82 FR 13745, Mar.
+15, 2017, as amended at 83 FR 5683, Feb.
+9, 2018]